okgourmet.com Home of Steve's Restaurant Reviews

 Indian Chut-ney's is an authentic South Indian style restaurant that is about as good as I have experienced anywhere

 Korean Han Il's serves very good, home style food (and I think is the best).
-El Paso is a good city for Korean food overall, and has several Korean grocery stores.
+El Paso is a good city for Korean food overall, and has several Korean restaurants and grocery stores.
 Bull Galbee; Seoul

 Middle Eastern Jerusalem (probably the best overall); Al-Zaituna (gyros, kaftah kabob, and tabuleh); Salma Farah's (gyros, falafel, and tabouli); Su Casa (tabouli and spinach pies, also serves Mexican food).
 Overall El Paso is one of the best cities I have found for Middle Eastern food, surpassed only by Oklahoma City (El Paso is better than Seattle, but I think I just haven't found the right places in Seattle yet).